yargs/cliui/README.md

 Similar to `div`, except the next row will be appended without a new line being created.

-### cliui.clearText()
+### cliui.resetOutput()

-Resets the text property of the current cliui.
-Wrapping, width, margin, padding, border, and align set in the constructor are not reset.
+Resets the UI elements of the current cliui instance.
+Wrapping and width that would normally be reset when creating a new cliui instance by using the constructor are not reset.